xuanyangece/API/README.md

 # API
-An exercise for API development
+An exercise for RESTful API development